Matherunner/hldoc/source/explosions.rst

 Assuming the trace fraction is not 1, :math:`\mathbf{\hat{n}}` is the normal of the plane hit by the line trace, and :math:`D` is the source damage of the grenade, the new position of the grenade is computed to be

 .. math:: \mathbf{r}' = \mathbf{c}_{\mathit{AB}} + \frac{3}{5} \left( D - 24 \right) \mathbf{\hat{n}}
-   :label: new position
+   :label: explosion new position

 All numerical constants are hardcoded.
 Call the coefficient of :math:`\mathbf{\hat{n}}`, or

 .. math:: \frac{3}{5} \left( D - 24 \right)

 the *pull out distance*, as per the comments in the SDK in ``ggrenade.cpp``.
 This is so named because a grenade is typically in contact with some plane or ground when it explodes.
 By modifying the grenade origin this way, it is being pulled out of the plane by that distance.
 Remarkably, this distance depends on the source damage of the explosion.
 For instance, an MP5 grenade creates an explosion with a source damage of :math:`D = 100`.
-It is therefore pulled out of the plane it collided with by 45.6 units at detonation.
+Its pull out distance is therefore 45.6 units at detonation.

 Having computed the new grenade position :math:`\mathbf{r}'`, the explosion origin for the actual explosion is set to be :math:`\mathbf{r}' + \mathbf{\hat{k}}` where :math:`\mathbf{\hat{k}} = \langle 0, 0, 1\rangle` is the :math:`z` axis unit vector (see [#explosion-origin]_ for an explanation).
 The rest of the physics is described in :ref:`explosion physics`.